finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 </html>
 ```

-3. Browser receive that document, parse the html, then browsers see a `css` and kinda say, <em>&ldquo;Ohh shooottt!
-I need to request this file&rdquo;</em>, so browser make a request to the server and pause the render process and waiting for the response.
+3. Browser receive that document, parse the HTML, then browsers see a `CSS` and kinda say, <em>&ldquo;Ohh shooottt!
+I need to request this file&rdquo;</em>, so the browser makes a request to the server and pause the render process and waiting for the response.
-4. Our server be like, I got another request, this user request `css` file, let me give the response again with the `css` file that being requested.
+4. Our server be like, I got another request, this user request `CSS` file, let me give the response again with the `CSS` file that is requested.
-5. Browser receive that `css` file and continue to render, while rendering, the browser see `js` file and need to request again that file to the server, and be like, <em>&ldquo;Yoooo, I need this `js` file, can you send it to me ?&rdquo;</em> and pause the render process again.
+5. Browser receive that `CSS` file and continue to render, while rendering, the browser sees `JS` file and need to request again that file to the server, and be like, <em>&ldquo;Yoooo, I need this `JS` file, can you send it to me ?&rdquo;</em> and pause the render process again.
-6. Copy that, sending you the `js` file.
+6. Copy that, sending you the `JS` file.
 7. Browser then receive that file and continue to render.
-8. Until the browser finished load, parse and execute all the `js`, finally user see some content.
+8. Until the browser finished load, parse and, execute all the `JS`, finally, user sees some content.

 <small><em>Note: The browser rendering mechanism is much more complex than this.</em></small>

-Now, let's take a look about **server side rendering** process:
+Now, let's take a look at **server-side rendering** process:

 1. Users go to our site.
-2. Our server receive a request, then **prepare/pre-populated/render** initial `html` content or data (like user data or you fetch some data) on the server.
-After it finished, server send back the response, the document is problaly be like this:
+2. Our server receives a request, then **prepare/pre-populated/render** initial `HTML` content or data (like user data or you fetch some data) on the server.
+After it finished, the server sends back the response, the document is problaly be like this:

 ```html{16-37}
 <!DOCTYPE html>